 - It simplifies the performance report because it excludes those items which are beyond the control of individuals.

-- It is helpful for top management for taking an effective decision.
+- It is helpful for top management to make an effective decision.

 Disadvantages/Limitations of Responsibility Accounting

-- Generally, a prerequisite for establishing successful responsibility accounting system like proper identification of responsibility center, proper delegation of work, proper reporting is missing that makes difficult for establishing responsibility accountings system.
+- Generally, a prerequisite for establishing a successful responsibility accounting system like proper identification of responsibility center, an adequate delegation of work, proper reporting is missing that makes it difficult for establishing a responsibility accounting system.

-- It requires skilled manpower of each department which increases the cost of the company.
+- It requires skilled manpower in each department, which increases the cost of the company.

-- Responsibility accounting system applies only on controllable cost.
+- The responsibility accounting system applies only to controllable costs.

-- If the responsibility and objective are not properly explained to the person then responsibility accounting system will not give proper result.
+- If the responsibility and objective are not properly explained to the person, then the responsibility accounting system will not give proper results.

-In responsibility accounting system organizations divide their department in different – different responsibility center which helps an organization to focus on only those departments whose performance is not as per target.
+In a responsibility accounting system, organizations divide their department in different – different responsibility center, which helps an organization to focus on only those departments whose performance is not as per target.

-At the same time this accounting system is useful only for the big organization because it requires very skill and more manpower for each responsibility center, For effective responsibility accounting system, it is required that all the managers are aligned with the company objective and they know their responsibility.
+At the same time, this accounting system is useful only for the big organization because it requires skill and more manpower for each responsibility center, For an effective responsibility accounting system, it is necessary that all the managers are aligned with the company objective, and they know their responsibility.